slipke/csm_ss15_sem_team_vagrant/puppet.md

 Puppet typically runs in a master/slave architecture, where the master server holds the configurations, which can requested by the slaves (nodes).
 The nodes require the _Puppet Agent_ application to be installed, which typically runs in the background.
 The servers need the [_Puppet Server_](http://docs.puppetlabs.com/puppetserver/1.0/index.html) application, typically managed by a web-server as a rack application.
-After a given time every node syncs with the puppet master server by sending facts, and expects a compiled catalog as response.
+After a given time every node syncs with the Puppet master server by sending facts, and expects a compiled catalog as response.

 ## Puppet Apply